 As part of its mission to “inspire the naturalist in all of us,” Hickory Knolls Discovery Center promotes and supports environmental awareness.
-It’s not enough to merely enjoy the natural world around us; it’s our duty as naturalists to protect it by supporting pollinators, recycling materials and resources, removing invasive species and restoring native plants.
+It’s not enough to merely enjoy the natural world around us; it’s our duty to protect it by supporting pollinators, recycling materials and resources, removing invasive species and restoring native plants.

 Find out more about how Hickory Knolls is supporting these and other environmental efforts below.
 Then, go to our Volunteering Page and find out more about how you can help!

 Posted along trail heads and in natural areas, eye-catching “We Support Pollinators” signs showcase the St. Charles Park District’s habitats that attract monarch butterflies, bees, hummingbirds and other plant pollinators that are essential to a healthy environment and demonstrate the important relationships between native plants and pollinating species.